bearkerb/tp/docs/UserGuide.md

 💡**Tip:**
 - Link jobs as soon as they are created to keep tenants’ maintenance records accurate and avoid losing track of pending tasks.
+- Link the same job to multiple tenants if they all face the same issue (e.g. The same pest infestation affecting multiple units).

 #### 3.2.6 Listing All Jobs: `ljob`
 Displays a list of all jobs currently stored in the application, ordered from the earliest added to the most recent.